tomwolanski/tomwolanski.github.io/content/posts/powershell-directory-clenup/index.md

 tags:
   - tools
   - PowerShell
-summary: "A useful tool to remove stale and unused directories."
+summary: "An overview of a script I wrote to remove stale and unused `bin`, `obj` and `node_modules` directories from my drive."
 ---

 ## Problem